Best Mattress For Couples

 Our picks for the best memory foam or hybrid mattress for couples are:

-($1099 for a Queen mattress.
+($1099 for a Queen size.
 Click here and enter our code: memoryfoamtalk to save $125 on a Luxi)

-The Luxi is a high-end multi-foam mattress which you can buy at an affordable range.
-What is so great about the Luxi is that it can be customized on each side depending on sleeper preferences which makes it our favorite mattress for couples.
+The Luxi is a high-end multi-foam model which you can buy at an affordable range.
+What is so great about the Luxi is that it can be customized on each side depending on sleeper preferences which makes it our top pick for couples.

 It is gaining popularity because it has a 3-in-1 adjustability feature which allows you to customize or adjust according to your comfort range or sleeping position.
 Each side of the Luxi can be customized according to sleeper preference, which makes getting your individual sleeping environment right if it may be different than your partner.

-The mattress provides the right contour, comfort, and support plus has great motion isolation feature that is a huge help if you share a bed as a couple.
-The Luxi is hands down a relationship saver and to us, the best mattress for couples.
+It provides the right contour, comfort, and support plus has great motion isolation feature that is a huge help if you share a bed as a couple.
+The Luxi is hands down a relationship saver and to us, the best mattress in this category.